VinnieRossi/katacoda-scenarios/rhoar-spring-boot/creating-applications-for-cloud/XX-deploy-to-openshift-s2i.md

 ## Congratulations

 You have now learned how to deploy a Spring Boot application to OpenShift Container Platform through the Source-To-Image (S2I) process.
-In the next step, we'll take a look at how to do the same process through the command line using Fabric8.